Bowling Party Ideas: retro & modern

 Bowling Pin party Invitations

 For 3D birthday party invitations to tie in with these bowling party ideas, you could send a mini foam bowling pin through the mail as the invitation.
-You can pick these up for less than a dollar each.
+You can pick these up for around a dollar each from supplier 5.
 Then just write or print all the birthday party details onto a small tag (see Using Tags on the Create Invitations page for examples) and tie it onto the bowling pin with ribbon.
-Pop into a padded envelope or small box and mail them out or just hand deliver them.
+Pop into a padded envelope or small box and mail them out, or just hand deliver them on the school run.

 Bowling pin Cookie Invitations

-If you're not really one for baking cookies, you can buy these freshly baked vanilla and honey flavored bowling pin cookies (USA only) for around $4 each.
+If you're not really one for baking cookies, you can buy these ready made bowling pin cookies from supplier 4 for less than $3 each.

 Personalized Bowling party Invitations

-There are also lots of birthday invitations available online that would fit well with these bowling party ideas, such as the ones below.
-These include ones for younger children (below left), ones with a retro feel (below right) and some more sophisticated ones that would work well for an adult birthday party (bottom row).
-See here for a full range.
+If you prefer to be more traditional, there are lots of birthday invitations available online that would fit well with these bowling party ideas, such as the ones below.
+Check out supplier's 4 and 7 for a full range.

 Bowling Party Invitation Wording